krisvanrens/value-categories-talk-cpp-it/talk.md

 And, perhaps you don't even know what I'm talking about -- that's fine, we're going to fix that!

 Let's get started!
-By the way, if you have any questions during the talk, don't hesitate to ask them right away.

 A little table of contents: I split the talk up in two parts: the first part is specifically about value categories, and the second part it about their practical applications.
+There's two slots for questions, halfway and at the end, I'd like you to save your questions for those moments.
 :::

 ## A little bit about me